jksevend/growlog/README.md

 [![Test](https://github.com/jksevend/growlog/actions/workflows/test.yaml/badge.svg)](https://github.com/jksevend/growlog/actions/workflows/test.yaml)
 [![Build](https://github.com/jksevend/growlog/actions/workflows/build.yaml/badge.svg)](https://github.com/jksevend/growlog/actions/workflows/build.yaml)

 GrowLog is a simple, lightweight and free diary app to track the progress of your plants.
+It is designed to be secure and private, so you can keep your data safe.

 ## Features